Ableytner/abllib/README.md

 This module contains functions to easily log to the console or specified log files.
 It can be used without initialization, or customized.
-If it isn't initialized, the currently set `logging` modules setttings are used.
+If it isn't initialized, the currently set `logging` modules settings are used.

 Example usage without setup:
 ```py